oamg/convert2rhel/convert2rhel/unit_tests/README.md

 ### Container

-To run the tests using a docker container, you can do so with the below command.
+To run the tests using a container, you can do so with the below command.

 This command will run the full tests suit in both CentOS Linux 7 and 8.